zeroskullx/react-social-detector/CONTRIBUTING.md

-# Contributing to Detect Social Network
+# Contributing to React Social Detect

-Thank you for your interest in contributing to Detect Social Network!
+Thank you for your interest in contributing to React Social Detect!
 This document provides guidelines for contributing to this project.

 ## 🚀 Getting Started